-Students can perform Project work individually or in a group (not exceeding four(4) members).
-Projects are assessed under continuous evaluation for 100 marks, and the student has to obtain a minimum of 50% to complete the course successfully.
-Evaluation includes weightage for periodic reviews, reports and final viva voce.
+Students can perform Project work individually or in a group (not exceeding four (4) members).
+Projects are assessed under continuous evaluation for 100 marks, and the student must obtain a minimum of 50% to complete the course successfully.
+Evaluation includes weightage forperiodic reviews, reports and final viva voce.